lualparedes/lualparedes.github.io/content/blog/how-to-use-autocompletion-in-vim/index.md

 - ⚠️ <kbd>CTRL</kbd> + <kbd>S</kbd> suspends display in many Unix terminals.
 Don't panic if you did it by accident!
 You can reactivate your display using <kbd>CTRL</kbd> + <kbd>Q</kbd> 😉.
 - If there's a spelling error in the line you're editing, the cursor will jump to the misspelled word and the options available for completion will be based on that word instead of the word you were initially editing when you entered this submode.

-## Complete Words Using Custom Function
+## Complete Words Using Custom Completion

 If none of the default completion types satisfies your needs, you can create your own completion function and access it using `^X^U`(**u**ser defined completion) in insert or replace mode.
 All you need to do is to create a function that matches the format defined in the documentation (`:h complete-functions`), and then set the `completefunc` value to your custom function:
 ```vim